 We will look into detail on how we can axially restrain the bearings in order to get the preload we require in the bearings.
 The best feasible methods know to us for axially restraining a bearing are as follows

 · Provision of threaded members in the assembly, which can be tightened to preload the bearing.
 Even if the preload reduces due to wear the threaded member can always be tightened to take care of the preload.
 The only precaution to be taken in this aspect is that the loosening of the threaded member should be prevented after tightening.
-Click here to see the assembly consisting of a threaded member for preloading.

 · Provision of shims is another method of inducing preload to the bearings.
 The shims are basically provided in the caps that hold the bearing outer races and axially restrain them from moving.
 The shims are normally very thin usually about 0.1mm to 0.2 mm thick.
 The shims are normally stacked up together up to 5 (Five) in a single case.
 As and when preloading of the bearing is required due to wear, the only thing the user needs to do is to remove either one or two of the shims which will make the cap to move in and preload the outer race of the bearing.
 The amount of movement of the cap axially will depend on the thickness of the shims removed.